codepai/jsontocsv/README.md

-# JSON to CSV converter
+# JSON to CSV Converter
-JSON to CSV converter, new and improved
+JSON to CSV converter, new and improved, for Open Office, Excel or other spreadsheet applications.

 [JSON to Excel](https://jsontoexcel.com/) is a tool to convert *JSON text to csv* (comma seperated values) which can be read by word processors easily.
 JSON to Excel converter is a fast converter which helps you convert your JSON data to csv.